karttur/setup-ide/_posts/2019/2019-08-18-conda-environ.markdown

 <span class='terminal'>$ conda -V</span>

-By default, the active environment---the one you are currently using---is shown in parentheses () or brackets [] at the beginning of your command prompt:
+By default, the active environment---the one you are currently using---is shown in parentheses () or brackets [] at the beginning of your command prompt.
+If you have not installed any virtual environments, the _default_ environment is _base_:

+<span class='terminal'>(base) $</span>,

+if you have defined and activated a virtual environment it will be shown instead:

-<span class='terminal'>(myenv) $</span>
+<span class='terminal'>(myenv) $</span>.

 If you do not see this, run:

 <span class='terminal'>conda info --envs</span>

 To update or manage your conda installation you need to deactivate any customized environment and return to the base environment.
-The best way to do that is to use the activate command with no environment specified:
+The best way to do that is to use the _activate_ command with no environment specified:

 <span class='terminal'>$ conda activate</span>